ARMmbed/mbed-os-example-pelion/README.md

   Solution: Format the the storage by pressing 'r' in the serial terminal.

-# Porting process to add new platforms
+# Porting process to add Mbed Enabled board

 ## 1. Application configuration

 <span class="notes">**Note**: consider allocating the credentials on internal flash to simplify the application setup process.
 In addition, consider the use of internal flash to store the firmware candidate image for the FW update process as this would remove the need to use external components.
 If there isn't enough space, you may need to enable external storage (SD Card, SPI, etc).</span>

-Mbed OS platforms should have a default configuration for connectivity and storage in Mbed OS (`targets.json`).
+Mbed OS boards should have a default configuration for connectivity and storage in Mbed OS (`targets.json`).
 You can extend or override the default configuration using `mbed_app.json` in this application.
 Create a new entry under the target name for your device.

 ### a.
 Connectivity